 That approach could be considered a magic formula for a perfect or a great marriage.
-What is your magic formula?Share Your Magic Formula
+Readers share their magic formula

 The Little Things

 - My family always says "I love you" before they hang up the phone and my parents always kiss goodbye before one of them leaves the house.
 I am doing the same with my husband, plus I find him and kiss him first thing when I get home.
 It is easy to get distracted by life and not give your spouse any attention.
 Little loving habits can bridge the gaps in stressful times and serve as a daily reminder that this person is important and special to you.

 - I decided I will make a sacrifice to start my spouse's day with wonderful home made breakfast in the best plates and cups I got and a prayer for as long as I live.
 I also make sure I check on him twice a day just to see how his day is .... and not to make any demands for anything.
 In case he is in a meeting and can not pick up the phone I just leave a message and let him call back at his convenience.
 Sometimes he runs late and can not pray with me in the morning and this was not easy at first but I changed these moments into an opportunity to intercede for him and pray for all his needs.
 This has given us a chance to reconnect.
 I am not sure he has noticed this but it has worked in great ways.
 I settled for breakfast and calling him to check on him because it takes no effort (I have always loved cooking breakfast).
 We have lots of ups and downs together in life but at the end of the day we make an effort to pray together and give thanks.

 PAIRS Marriage Education Classes

 - I tell everyone about this class.
 It taught my husband and I skills that improved our communication, strengthened our bonding, and transformed our relationship!